 Using clean URLs is a prerequisite to meeting the high standards of search engines and users.

 Shopify store tags are customized descriptors used to categorize products, customer data, orders, blog posts, transfers, etc. As many as 250 tags can be added to a single product, which helps to improve business organization, communication, and marketing tactics.
-While they don’t rank in search engine result pages, they can be used as keywords on a pages’ content, titles tags, meta descriptions, and URLs.
+While they don’t rank in search engine result pages, they can be used as keywords on a page’s content, title tags, meta descriptions, and URLs.

 Essentially, product tags offer optimized product taxonomy to your product page links, which improves Shopify SEO.
-For example, tags listed on the main product area, count towards page content, impacting SERP ranking.
+For example, tags listed on the main product area, count towards page content, impacting search engine results page ranking.
 Similarly, using product tags as relevant keywords in a page title will enhance SEO.

 Before attempting this, it’s important to conduct keyword research to know what terms users are typing into Google and other search engines.
 This allows you to strategically include them in your content.
 An SEO tip: You should always tag products according to function and physical attributes.
 For example, “wooden, serving utensils.”